EastSunrise/wiki-kingen/docs/index.md

 #### Welcome

 This is Kingen's documentations for development.
+Read source codes from <https://github.com/eastsunrise/wiki-kingen>.

 **Java** which I major in  is the primary part, including language references, extended libraries and numbers of frameworks based on Java.